History of Women in Clinical Trials

-Women in Clinical Trials – A History of Bias, Exclusion, and Antiquated Views
+Women in Clinical Trials – Overcoming a History of Bias and Exclusion

-In 2021, over 80% of preclinical studies assessing drug safety and efficacy are still conducted solely in male mice2 and as few as 22% of phase I trial patients are female3.
+This underrepresentation is seen through a history of inequitable trials.
+In 2021, over 80% of preclinical studies assessing drug safety and efficacy were conducted solely in male mice and as few as 22% of phase I trial patients are female3.
 Despite the significant progress that has been made in promoting gender equality over recent years and the rapid pace of change we are witnessing in the medical field, there is still an imbalance when it comes to providing equal opportunities independent of sex.

-When discussing this subject, it is important to understand the historical context of women in clinical trials and sex-based drug research (sex being the biological variable traditionally reported in clinical trials, whereas gender is typically recognized as a social construct relating to personal identity and perceptions of oneself).
+To fully understand the impact of this issue, it is essential to consider the historical context of women in clinical trials and sex-based drug research (sex being the biological variable traditionally reported in clinical trials, whereas gender is typically recognized as a social construct relating to personal identity and perceptions of oneself).

 A Brief History of Women’s Involvement in Clinical Trials